-The OC Parks staff members are excited to present the Talbert Regional Park Master Plan, a long-term strategy to ensure the protection and enhancement of the park.
+OC Parks is excited to present the Talbert Regional Park Master Plan, a long-term strategy to ensure the protection and enhancement of the park.
 We are proud stewards of this important open space, which we will continue to carefully manage for the benefit and enjoyment of current and future generations.